HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 1. Total momentum (as string)
 2. Irreducible representation
-3. Label for the GEVP row, currently just a comma separated list of the relative momenta that have been used.
+3. Label for the correlator matrix row, currently just a comma separated list of the relative momenta that have been used.
 In the future where we have other operators than just the pion, these will become more sophisticated labels.
 These are for human consumption anyway, so for the point of this code they are just strings.
-4. Label for the GEVP column
+4. Label for the correlator matrix column
 5. HDF5 dataset name
 6. Weight factor (`re` and `im`) as well as whether the numeric correlator needs to be complex conjugated first (`conj`)